sp1ff/org-reports/README.md

 Other features that might be useful:

-  - produce a list of all Todos moved to DONE this day, week, month, &c
+  - produce a list of all tasks moved to DONE this day, week, month, &c
   - identify languishing tasks
     - report on items by time since they entered their current state
+  - migrate to Python3 (or another language entirely)